saylordotorg/course_psych202a/Unit06.md

+---
+layout: default
+title: "PSYCH202A: Research Methods"
+course_description: "An introduction to the research methodologies frequently used in the social sciences."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: Understanding Research Results** <span id="6"></span> *One of the most important aspects of the research process is understanding the results that your experiment yields.
 While this may